lukebennett/require-many/README.md

 # require-many

 Require multiple modules at once.
+Modules can be returned as properties of an object, as an array or iterated over with a callback.

 ## Installation